 The lucky thirteenth episode is “Betrayal.”
 After a bad dude named Cyrus Vanch (Mr. David Anders, AKA Takezo Kensei/Adam Monroe from Heroes) gets out of Iron Heights Penitentiary, he decides that he’s the one who should take over the Bertinelli and Triad gangs.
 Laurel Lance recognizes him as a threat, so she calls the Hood and asks him to gather evidence she can use against him as a lawyer.
 But her father, Detective Quentin Lance, bugged her phone back in episode 10, so he uses his daughter as bait in an unsuccessful attempt at capturing the vigilante.
 Laurel doesn’t like that, but her boyfriend, Tommy Merlyn, doesn’t like that she’s been working with the vigilante without telling him.
-Meanwhile, Vanch decides that killing the Hood will solidify his power grab and orders goons kidnap Laurel.
+Meanwhile, Vanch decides that killing the Hood will solidify his power grab and orders goons to kidnap Laurel.
 Something like the third time she’s been attacked by goons this season (previously in episodes 2 & 4).
 Quentin is horrified not just by the kidnapping, but also because the only people who knew that Laurel and the Hood had a connection are his fellow cops.
 Grudgingly teaming up with the Hood, the duo rescue Laurel and take down Vanch, although Laurel isn’t quite ready to forgive her father.
 Meanwhile, the List that tech nerd Felicity Smoak gave Oliver last episode makes Ollie’s crime fighting partner, John Diggle, suspect that Oliver’s mother, Moira Queen, is up to something bad.
 Acting as her bodyguard, he gathers evidence that she knew about the sabotaged ship that killed her husband and stranded Oliver on Lian Yu, and that she’s working towards something called the “Undertaking.”
 Finally realizing his mother has been lying, the episode ends with Oliver suiting up as the Hood and smashing through a Queen Consolidated window to corner Moira.

 Next is “The Odyssey,” an episode that focused more on Oliver’s time on Lian Yu, so this is going to be a shorter paragraph.
 Picking up right where we left off, the Hood confronts Moira, who begs for her life by bringing up her children.
 This makes Oliver let down his guard, and he gets a bullet from his mom for his efforts.
 He drags himself to Felicity before he bleeds out, who takes him to his secret base, much to the surprise of Diggle.
 Turns out she was pretty sure what was going on when Oliver gave her a bullet ridden laptop.
 And a black arrow.
 And just the worst cover stories.
 Anyway, Dig and Felicity manage to remove the bullet, restart Ollie’s heart, and keep the vigilante alive.
 Felicity upgrades the base’s computers and agrees to help Oliver’s quest to clean up Starling City, but only in order to rescue Walter Steele, her boss and Moira’s missing husband (and therefore Oliver’s step-dad).

 In the flashback to Oliver’s time five years ago on Lian Yu, he came across the wreck of a plane which was being used as a base by Slade Wilson (Manu Bennett), an ally to Yao Fei, the man who saved Oliver but now was working for the villainous Edward Fyers for unknown reasons.
 After Slade realized Oliver had some survivability in him, the two planned to take an airstrip in order to get off the island.
 We also learned that Slade is ASIS (Australian Secret Intelligence Services), and that the man in the Deathstroke mask who tortured Oliver back in episode 5 was his partner, Billy Wintergreen (Jeffrey Robinson).
-See, that’s why I kept saying he just looked like Deathstroke!
+See, that’s why I kept not calling that guy Deathstroke!
 Oliver and Slade trained but the playboy just didn’t have it in him to kill people yet, as evidenced by a nearly botched stealth assault on the airstrip.
 But Oliver had developed a sense of honor, so he had to go rescue Yao Fei–and of course he got caught.
 Before Billy can kill him, Slade attacked and killed his former friend, but got a bullet for his efforts.
 AND Yao Fei wouldn’t join them.
 AND the plane they were hoping to catch left without them.
 Oops.
 That’s when we found out why Yao Fei was staying: Fyers had in captivity his daughter, Shado (Ms. Celina Jade)!

 Hope you like comic book references, cause I got ’em!
 “Betrayal” mostly had nods towards comic authors: Vanch’s lawyer worked at Wolfman and Perez, a reference to writer Marv Wolfman and artist George Pérez.
 They’re not known for working much on Green Arrow comics, but the two created characters like Beast Boy, Cyborg, Raven, Starfire, and Deathstroke.
 Wolfman separately also created Tim Drake, so basically there’s one dude to thank for creating the Teen Titans as most people know them.
 The other nod is the Hood mentioning the Winick building, named after Green Arrow writer Judd Winick.
 Winick also wrote Batman: Under the Red Hood–both the comic event and the movie–so there’s an extra fun fact.